-Instead of the current separately captioned requirement for a discussion of off-balance sheet arrangements under Item 303(a)(4), the SEC would add a new instruction to Item 303(b) that would require a registrant to discuss commitments or obligations arising from arrangements with unconsolidated entities that have, or are reasonably likely to have, a material effect on a registrant's financial condition or results.
-"Off-balance sheet arrangements" would not be defined.
-The SEC notes that this new instruction would enhance the existing requirement in Item 302(a) "that specifically requires consideration of off-balance sheet financing arrangements as part of the capital resources discussion," resulting in greater integration of these arrangements with the other MD&A disclosure.
+Instead of the current separately captioned requirement for a discussion of off-balance sheet arrangements under Item 303(a)(4), the SEC has added a new principles-based instruction to Item 303(b) that requires a registrant to discuss commitments or obligations (including contingent obligations) arising from arrangements with unconsolidated entities that have, or are reasonably likely to have, a material effect on a registrant's financial condition or results.
+The SEC notes that this new instruction enhances the existing requirement in Item 302(a) "that specifically requires consideration of off-balance sheet financing arrangements as part of the capital resources discussion," resulting in greater integration of these arrangements with the broader MD&A disclosure of liquidity and capital resources.